GluuFederation/docs-gg-prod/docs/source/tutorials/oidc-steppedup-auth-tutorial.md

 ## Requirements

-- Gluu Gateway 4.0: This is our an OpenID Connect relying party(RP) between the client and the upstream service.
+- Gluu Gateway 4.0: This is an OpenID Connect relying party(RP) between the client and the upstream service.
 [Install Gluu Gateway](../installation.md).
 The [oxd server](https://gluu.org/docs/oxd/4.0/) is a static API web application that will install during GG installation.

 - Gluu Server 4.0: This is our OpenID Connect Server.
 [Install Gluu](https://gluu.org/docs/ce/4.0/installation-guide/install-ubuntu/)

-- Protected(Upstream) Website: In our demo, we are using a demo Node.js App.
-The Node.js demo is available [here](https://github.com/GluuFederation/gluu-gateway/tree/version_4.0/gg-demo/node-ejs).
+- Protected(Upstream) Website: In our demo, we are using a demo Node.js App, available [here](https://github.com/GluuFederation/gluu-gateway/tree/version_4.0/gg-demo/node-ejs).

 ## Gluu Server configuration (OpenID Connect Server)